NonDairyNeutrino/Thesis/defense/presentation/defense_presentation.typ

 #colbreak()

 #figure(
+  supplement: none,
-  caption: [Several parallel-in-time methods have been developed.
-Each method aims to address limitations of others as well as providing new approaches in general.], image(
+  caption: [/* Several parallel-in-time methods have been developed.
+Each method aims to address limitations of others as well as providing new approaches in general. */  Image credit: parallel-in-time.org], image(
     alt: "",
-    "images/pint_methods.png"
+    "images/pint_methods.png",
+    width: 100%
   )
   )
 ])